ROCm/TransferBench/docs/reference/presets.rst

 **Key features:**

-- Creates Transfers for every SRC GPU and DST GPU pair using the NIC closest to the SRC GPU to read, and the NIC closest to the DST GPU to write.
+- Creates transfers for every SRC GPU and DST GPU pair using the NIC closest to the SRC GPU to read, and the NIC closest to the DST GPU to write.

 - Prints a SRC x DST bandwidth matrix with row totals, column totals, and aggregate bandwidth.

 - Reports average and aggregate bandwidth (Tx-thread timed and CPU timed).

-- Supports single node only: Multinode is not supported.
+- Single-node only.

 **Usage:**